How can tax consolidation benefit your business?

 The Finance Act 2019 introduced several measures to improve the tax consolidation regime in France.
 To be eligible, companies must meet specific conditions:

-The option is valid for five years and may be renewed indefinitely.
-The company must inform the tax authorities of its choice before the deadline for filing its income tax return for the previous financial year.
-The French tax authorities provide more information on the conditions for tax consolidation in their official brochure.
+The option is valid for five years and can be renewed indefinitely.
+The company must notify the tax authorities of its choice before the deadline for filing its previous financial year’s income tax return.
+For more information on tax consolidation conditions, refer to the French tax authorities’ official brochure.

 How does tax consolidation work for foreign companies?